drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

-# SQL Translation from Redshift to BigQuery
+# SQL Translation from Amazon Redshift to BigQuery

 ## Overview